reprohack/reprohack_site/markdown_pages/author_guidelines.md

 Note that you can change any of this settings at anytime by editing your paper through the **edit paper** <i class="bi-pencil-fill"></i> page.
 For example, if you wish to associate your paper with a new event, just select the new event form the Event drop-down menu.

+### What if I'm not happy with my reproducibility score

+Firstly, **reproducibility scores are not an objective reflection of your paper**.
+They are not stadardised in any formal way (although we are working on ways to do this) and importantly they encompass the familiarity, previous experiences and domain knowledge of reviewers.
+Functionally **they are meant more as a signal to other participants**, especially those looking for something _easy_ to work on, so **we do ask authors not to get too invested in them**.

+Having said that, we do find that papers that make it easy for participants with no experience in a given domain / tool tend to score highest.
+Often this comes down to either very user friendly automation and/or detailed documentation with clear instructions that make no assumptions on participants prior knowledge.

+If you are still not happy with your reproducibility score, you have the following options:

+- **Make reviews on your paper private.** That also hides the mean reproducbility score associated with your paper.
+- **Engage with the reviewers in the review comments section.** Often minor changes (especiallly to documentation) can make the materials much more usable and convince reviewers to change their score.
+Please avoid trying to convince them that, for example, they missed something and therefore should change the score without any changes to the materials.
+Even if that's the case, it is more useful to understand why something was missed and try to make it impossible to miss going forward.
+- **Accept the score.** The most recommended course of action in our opinion is to accept the score, take on board any suggestions by the reviewers and make improvements to your paper.
+You might even want to signal that to future reviewers by making a note in your paper listing.
+In time this should result in a higher mean reproducibility score.
+### Is there a way to communicate with the reviewers?

+Yes!
+We've added a comment section at the bottom of each review that is visible only to the authors and reviewers.
+You can use this section to have discussions about each review.
+Please remember to abide by the code of conduct in all your communications.

 ### What if I want reviews and reproducibility scores associated with my paper to be private

 You can set reviews on your paper to be private in the **Review Visibility** section, by switching ***Make reviews public*** off.
 This will also hide the <span class="paper-metric"> Mean Reproducibility Score </span> from the paper listing.